 The Nightmare Before Christmas director Henry Selick (no, that wasn’t Tim Burton—though he did produce the film and come up with the story) worked his most iconic character into subsequent films James and the Giant Peach (that’s Jack as a pirate captain) and Coraline (his head is … inside an egg yolk?).
 Speaking of Burton…

 In Burton’s 2005 adaptation of Charlie and the Chocolate Factory, Charlie’s father Mr. Bucket works at the Smilex toothpaste company.
 Smilex, of course, is the line of products in Burton’s Batman that the Joker uses to try and turn all of Gotham City into smiling weirdos.

-7. DAVID FINCHER FACEBOOK STALKS TYLER DURDEN IN THE SOCIAL NETWORK.
+7. DAVID FINCHER FACEBOOK STALKS TYLER DURDEN IN